Ooma Review–The Good and Bad

 Home Security

-Ooma offers simple DIY home security systems you can set up on your own.
+Ooma offers DIY home security systems you can set up on your own.
 There are a wide range of devices to choose from, including motion sensors, window and door sensors, water sensors, garage sensors, and sirens.
-There are also home security bundles that include multiple devices to protect your entire home, most of which also include an Ooma Telo device for free home phone services.
+There are also home security bundles that include multiple devices to protect your entire home, and some bundles include a Telo device for home phone service.

 Ooma makes it easy to build a home security system that puts you in the driver's seat.
 You can use Ooma's online tool to create a system that's best for your home